Research and Development on Indoor Distributed Local 5G Systems and LPWAN Downlink Communications

 Radio Propagation and Communication Quality of Indoor Distributed Local 5G Systems in Underground Environments

-Furthermore, by focusing on the observation that the relationship between synchronization signal reference signal received power (SS-RSRP) and synchronization signal signal-to-interference ratio (SS-SIR) can be expressed as a simple linear function on a logarithmic scale, we propose a novel performance analysis method for radio propagation.
+Furthermore, focusing on the fact that the relationship between the synchronous signal-reference signal received power (SS-RSRP) and the synchronous signal interference ratio (SS-SIR) can be expressed as a simple linear equation on the logarithmic plane, we are proposing a new performance analysis method for radio wave propagation.

 Experimental Validation and Theoretical Analysis of LoRaWAN Class B Mode

-First, from a theoretical standpoint, we extend our previously developed energy consumption model for uplink communications (Class A mode) to include downlink communications (Class B mode), and construct a comprehensive mathematical model.
-Using this model, energy consumption and energy efficiency associated with communication can be easily estimated based on key parameters such as beacon period, number of ping slots, and spreading factor.
-This work has been presented at IEEE WCNC 2026.
+First, as a theoretical study, we extended the energy consumption model we had previously developed for uplink communication (Class A mode) to construct a mathematical model that includes downlink communication (Class B mode).
+This made it possible to easily calculate energy consumption and energy efficiency associated with communication from key parameters such as beacon period, ping slot number, and spreading factor.
+This result has already been presented at the international conference IEEE WCNC2026.

-In addition, from an experimental perspective, we design and develop sensor nodes compliant with the LoRaWAN Class B specification.
-Using these nodes, we successfully achieve downlink communication and control over distances of up to approximately 2.4 km in an outdoor urban environment (Shinagawa area, Tokyo).
+Next, as an experimental evaluation, we designed and developed a sensor node compliant with the LoRaWAN Class B specification and successfully achieved downlink communication and control up to approximately 2.4 km in a dense urban environment (Tokyo, Shinagawa area).